 You might be wondering whether it’s worthwhile to learn rules, when we’re constantly told that lots of English words break the rules.
 In spite of what we’re told, most words obey the rules – over 85% of words, in fact.
 And that’s a VERY conservative estimate.
 There’s a great deal of disagreement about just how many words obey the rules, with some estimates going as high as 95%.
 I suspect that some of these disagreements are because of regional pronunciation differences.

 As only up to 15% of words break the rules, your students are still way ahead by learning them.
 They will still have to do some memory work to learn the really Weird Words – but only a fraction of the memory work required of Whole Word students!

 Why don’t we just spell phonetically?

 I used to think that it would be best if English was spelled as we speak, that we should spell totally phonetically.
 But that was before I realised just how much variation there was between native-English speakers’ pronunciations!
-There’s a lot more variation than that between the standard British pronunciation and the standard American pronunciation.
+There’s a lot more English dialects than just those between the standard British pronunciation and the standard American pronunciation.

 If I spelled phonetically, I’d spell some words in such a different way that you might not be able to read them!
 At the moment, all over the world, we spell English words almost identically.
 A few words are spelt one way in British English, and a slightly different way in American English – but English speakers everywhere can read both versions.